bazurbat/jagen/doc/Manual.md

   multi-configuration builds inside of its source directory.

 - **build.jobs** (`pkg_build_jobs`) — Specifies the number of jobs passed as a
   `-j` argument to the `make` and `ninja` commands.
-If unset, defaults to the number of processors in the system (`nproc`).
+Defaults to `jagen_jobs` or the number of processors in the system (`nproc`) if unset.
 The most useful value is probably "1" which forces a single `make` instance for packages with badly written Makefiles.

 - **build.kernel_modules** — If set to `true`, indicates that the package installs Linux kernel modules.